evrone/go-clean-template/README.md

 ## Dependency Injection
 In order to remove the dependence of business logic on external packages, dependency injection is used.

-For example, through the NewService constructor, we inject the dependency into the structure of the business logic.
+For example, through the New constructor, we inject the dependency into the structure of the business logic.
 This makes the business logic independent (and portable).
-We can override the implementation of the interface without making changes to the `service` package.
+We can override the implementation of the interface without making changes to the `usecase` package.

 ```go
 package usecase